postmanlabs/labs-docs/src/pages/docs/api-security/api-schema.md

     - testAuth : []
 ```

-### In OAuth2 scheme the scope is missing from the security field
+### Security field is missing a scope for OAuth scheme defined in securityScheme object

 | Severity | Issue description | Possible fix |
 | ----------- | ----------- | ----------- |